 Center for Excellence in Education – USA Biology Olympiad

-As the premiere biology competition for high school students in the United States, the USA Biology Olympiad enriches the life sciences education of nearly 10,000 talented students annually.
-Each year, the top 20 students attend the National Finals held at the Home of the USABO-Purdue University.
+As the premiere biology competition for high school students in the United States since it began in 2002, the USA Biology Olympiad (USABO) enriches the life science education of nearly 10,000 talented students annually.
+It provides the motivation, curricular resources, and skills training to take them beyond their classroom experience to the level of international competitiveness.

 For more information, please visit: http://www.cee.org/usa-biology-olympiad-usabo